 A placebo account—in retrospect—could accommodate findings from many classic studies that seemingly demonstrated participants’ motivation to (a) help the experimenter, or (b) secure positive evaluations.
 For instance, when participants exhibited sham symptoms of hypnosis, Orne (1962) concluded that the participants did so to please the experimenter.
 However, an alternative explanation is that these participants were merely acting in accordance with their beliefs about the [sham] symptoms of hypnosis.
 Similarly, when participants reduced performance on a simple task after being told that high performance was indicative of an obsessive-compulsive personality, Sigall et al. (1970) concluded that participants did so to secure a positive evaluation.
 Once again, though, an alternative explanation is that these participants simply believed they did not possess a personality disorder and behaved accordingly.

-Although our results are most consistent with a placebo account, it seems likely that there are at least some contexts where participants are motivated to secure positive evaluations and/or help researchers confirm their hypotheses (even when controlling for beliefs).
+Our results are most consistent with a placebo account that has been proposed as an extension—not a replacement—to frameworks that suggests demand characteristics produce response biases.
+Nonetheless, it seems likely that there are at least some contexts where participants are motivated to secure positive evaluations and/or help researchers confirm their hypotheses (even when controlling for beliefs).
 For instance, to avoid negative evaluations, participants may be unwilling to explicitly report racial biases—even if they (a) believe that the experimenter expects them to possess the bias, and (b) are consciously aware of the bias.
-Indeed, several other reviews have provided evidence of this “socially desirable’ responding Sedikides & Gebauer (2010).
-Conversely, participants may be motivated to help some experimenters (e.g., very friendly ones) confirm their hypothesis—even if they don’t believe the hypothesis or that conforming to the hypothesis will help them secure a positive evaluation.
-Although our meta-analysis does not provide evidence for these mechanisms, we caution against preemptively dismissing their potential impact.
+Indeed, other reviews have provided evidence of this “socially desirable’ responding (Sedikides & Gebauer, 2010).
+Conversely, there may be some contexts where eparticipants are motivated to help the experimenter confirm their hypothesis—even if they don’t believe the hypothesis or think their response will impact how they’re evaluated.
+Although our meta-analysis does not provide robust evidence for these mechanisms, we caution against preemptively dismissing their potential impact.

 Future directions

 In work originally published in 1969, McGuire (2009) suggested that there are three stages to a methodological artifact: ignorance, coping, and understanding/exploitation.
-At that same time, McGuire suggested that demand characteristics were entering the third stage.
+At that same time, McGuire suggested that research on demand characteristics was entering the third stage.
 Unfortunately, over 50 years since McGuire’s initial publication, it would seem that only limited progress through this third stage has been made.
-There have been very few direct tests of the mechanisms believed to underlie demand effects.
+Indeed, we found very few direct tests of the mechanisms believed to underlie demand effects.
 Furthermore, our attempts to test these mechanisms through external ratings and a small replication study largely failed to support pre-existing demand characteristic frameworks.

 If researchers hope to progress through this third and final stage, we suggest that (1) theories will have to be refined, (2) mechanisms will have to be directly probed, and (3) reform for increasing the trustworthiness of study results will have to be implemented.